 "This is an opportunity for us to learn from our stakeholders on how best to develop a strong, integrated occupational health and safety strategy.
 This strategy is an important opportunity to establish clear priorities that will guide the occupational health and safety community.
 I look forward to receiving comments,” George Gritziotis, Ontario’s chief prevention officer, said in a statement.

-are available for download.
+A full consultation paper and an abridged version are available for download.
 The ministry encourages parties to distribute these consultation papers to their networks.

 The deadline for feedback is May 17, 2013.

 Last year, the Ontario government accepted all 46 recommendations from an expert advisory Panel, led by University of Toronto professor Tony Dean, that reviewed the province’s occupational health and safety system.
 The creation of an integrated province-wide strategy was highlighted as a key outcome in the panel’s report.

 As a result of the recommendations, Ontario moved responsibility for prevention from the Workplace Safety and Insurance Board to the Ministry of Labour.
 This also led to the creation of a chief prevention officer, a prevention council, and a prevention organization.